 I called myself a silly bitch and put myself to bed.

-Dr Sheri Jacobson, the founder of Harley Therapy, tells me that we develop habits as an attempt to either bring pleasure or relieve distress.
+Dr Sheri Jacobson, a psychologist and founder of Harley Therapy, tells me that we develop habits as an attempt to either bring pleasure or relieve distress.
 “Things like picking skin will often be an attempt to soothe oneself or bring about a reduction in discomfort or distress.
 So it could be an unease with one's own appearance.
 Generally, we're looking at the aesthetic side and all that that means to a person, because some people it doesn't affect at all.”

 Given how worked up I made myself about the spot, it makes sense that I couldn’t maintain the patience I’d exercised the previous weeks and the dam burst.
 And once I had started, I thought I clearly deserved to feel ugly so why stop there?